 Has it been tossed around a bit within the studio itself, given the aforementioned inroads in technology?
 I can’t imagine it’s that far off.

-No, I'm sure we could do it.
-It hasn't been talked about for this film, certainly.
-Cinemascope, 3D, certainly big screen cinema.
+No, I’m sure we could do it.
+It hasn’t been talked about for this movie, certainly.
+Cinemascope, 3D, certainly big screen movie theater.
 We could adapt this quite easily to IMAX.